Lawsuit says Microsoft tracks customers without consent

 By Dan Levine

-SAN FRANCISCO Microsoft allegedly tracks the location of its mobile customers even after users request that tracking software be turned off, according to a new lawsuit.
+SAN FRANCISCO, Aug 31 Microsoft (MSFT.O) allegedly tracks the location of its mobile customers even after users request that tracking software be turned off, according to a new lawsuit.

 The proposed class action, filed in a Seattle federal court on Wednesday, says Microsoft intentionally designed camera software on the Windows Phone 7 operating system to ignore customer requests that they not be tracked.